 Open a web browser and go to your selected stream destinations.
 You will see the exact same live content in each player.

 You can deactivate a provider by hovering your mouse over its icon and unchecking the checkbox in the upper left corner of the popup box.
 If this is done while you are streaming, that will stop the stream on that provider only.

 You can reactivate that provider at any time (live or not live) by checking the checkbox.

 When your event is over, click Streaming in the lower left corner to end the stream.

 Studio will let you know that the stream has ended and display the maximum viewers your event had and the stream duration.

-If you want to remove a provider from your workflow entirely, hover your mouse over the icon and click ‘Delete.’
+If you want to remove a provider from your workflow entirely, select its icon in the bottom of the interface to open its settings, then click X delete in the upper right corner of the module.
 You can add it back at any time.

 It’s important to note that Facebook will not stream alongside any other streaming provider besides Livestream.
 Facebook will have to be disabled in Studio prior to streaming to YouTube, etc.

 If you wish to stream to Livestream and Facebook but have limited bandwidth, you may want to look into Facebook Live for Livestream on the Livestream Platform.